ibm-cloud-docs/security-hub/known-issues.md

 ## Name clash when integrating {{site.data.keyword.compliance_short}} with {{site.data.keyword.en_short}}
 {: #scc-en-name-clash}

-By default the {{site.data.keyword.compliance_short}} deployable architecutre will use a source name called "compliance" when it configures integration with an {{site.data.keyword.en_short}} instance.
+By default the {{site.data.keyword.compliance_short}} deployable architecture will use a source name called "compliance" when it configures integration with an {{site.data.keyword.en_short}} instance.
 This source name has to be unique in the {{site.data.keyword.en_short}} instance, so if you have several {{site.data.keyword.compliance_short}} instances configured to use the same Event Notifications instance, it is possible the integration configuration will fail with the error `Source name already exists in Event Notifications instance`.

 ### Workaround
 {: #scc-en-name-clash-workaround}

-It is possible to set the source name used to prevent this error by changing the value of the `en_source_name` input variable in the {{site.data.keyword.compliance_short}} deployable architecutre.
+It is possible to set the source name used to prevent this error by changing the value of the `en_source_name` input variable in the {{site.data.keyword.compliance_short}} deployable architecture.

 ## Error when you try to undeploy key management
 {: #ki-kms-undeploy}